kevi8991/kevi8991.github.io/_posts/blog/2018-04-11-an-interview-with-gillian-mackay.md

 That concludes the bulk of the interview!
 Dr. MacKay is SO COOL so I'm super glad I got the chance to interview her for this assignment, and spin it into a really informative discussion.
 Hope y'all enjoyed too <3

-Also, below are some after-interview chats; mostly for my own reference, but I figured I'd throw them up for completion's sake.
+Also, below are some post-interview chats; mostly for my own reference, but I figured I'd throw them up for completion's sake.

 ----
 ****